 LEAD VOCALS, HARMONICA – Huey was born a long time ago in New York City.
 He moved to Marin County, California when he was 4 years old (better sandboxes!).
 At the tender age of 13, he went east to boarding school at the Lawrenceville School in New Jersey, where he began to play the harmonica … After graduating, he hitch-hiked throughout western Europe playing his harmonica for a year, and then attended Cornell University for a year and a half, where he played in bands, and went to some classes.
 After dropping out of Cornell, Huey moved back to California where he soon joined the country-rock band Clover.
 Clover played 3 or 4 sets a night, five or more nights a week for six years before being signed by Phonogram Records in London.
 They lived in London, recorded two records in Wales, disbanded and moved back to San Francisco where in 1977 Huey began to assemble what would be ‘The News’ with Johnny, Bill, Sean, Chris, and Mario.
 Their first record was released in January of 1980.

 Huey is in show business, and so will do almost anything for attention or money, (usually in that order), and to that end he has played ‘Billy Flynn’ in the musical ‘Chicago’ on Broadway, filmed the movie Duets with Gwyneth Paltrow, and guest starred on the sit-com ‘Hot in Cleveland’ several times.
-He has never appeared on Dancing with Stars or Celebrity Apprentice.
 He has won many awards and accolades, and he’d love to tell you about them sometime.

 GUITAR, SAXOPHONE, VOCALS – John Victor Colla was born July 2, 1952 in Sacramento, California and raised in Suisun City, California.
 He’s an old friend of Huey Lewis’ who played in Clover’s rival group, Soundhole, in the early part of the 1970’s.
 Johnny has been a fixture on the San Francisco Bay Area music scene for over 30 years.
 Having also played for Sly and the Family Stone and Van Morrison, it wasn’t until the late 70’s that he teamed up with Huey Lewis to play sax and guitar for the Monday Night Live Band.
 A few years later they took it all the way to the top when they evolved into Huey Lewis and the News.